-My blog.
+My newsletter.
 Your inbox.
 They should meet.
-Subscribe for free!
+Subscribe today!